-Concrete is an amazing building material when it comes to stability and durability.
+Concrete is a fantastic building material when it comes to stability and durability.
 It’s strong, versatile, inexpensive and available just about everywhere.
 Globally, it’s widely used to build everything from sidewalks to transportation tunnels.
 However, this durability depends on how well you protect it, especially against water.
 Water is the primary enemy of concrete during service life, even though it’s essential to concrete production, placement, and curing.

 In the construction industry – watertight and waterproof mean the same thing.
-So when we say something is waterproof, we simply mean that liquid water will not pass through in any measurable amount under commonly found conditions.
+So when we say something is waterproof, we mean that liquid water will not pass through in any measurable amount under commonly found conditions.
 Waterproofing concrete from water is typically accomplished by applying a barrier or external membrane of some kind to the surface.

-An external membrane waterproofing system that is applied to the surface of the concrete is typically on the outer foundation wall from where a leak is observed, therefore repairs can be extremely difficult.
+An external membrane waterproofing system that is applied to the surface of the concrete is typically on the outer foundation wall from where a leak is observed, therefore repairs can be complicated.
 This is because surface applied systems are nearly always applied to the side of the structure that is buried below ground that can’t be easily accessed.
 For example, a below-ground parking structure will have the membrane system on the outside of the perimeter wall.
 Any failure of the membrane will be impossible to repair because it is inaccessible.
 Worse still, attempts to repair leaks from the inside can be problematic because one can never be sure where the water is actually coming from.
 A leak observed on the inside of the parking garage will likely be coming through a crack, hole or joint.
-But that doesn’t mean that the membrane has failed directly on the other side of the wall at that point.
+However, that doesn’t mean that the membrane has failed directly on the other side of the wall at that point.
 Water can enter through an opening in the membrane then travel along a path of least resistance before finding a crack or other weak spot in the concrete to pass through.
 Common areas that allow water to pass are around corners, protrusions, pipes, laps, seams and edges that have not been perfectly sealed.

-Once water has infiltrated it can flow freely compromising the structure.
+Once water has infiltrated, it can flow freely compromising the structure.
 However, surface applied products when installed correctly, have proven to provide effective waterproofing performance under a wide range of conditions.
 Drawbacks are generally cost, time, workmanship, vulnerability to damage and difficulty to repair.

 Methods to protect concrete from water without surface applied barriers have been evolving for several decades.